Image credit: El Kemosabe

 Finally, you can actually use your hoe on dirt patches inside the mines, and doing so will unearth a variety of different items, from resources to snacks.
 Just don't go overboard and use up all your energy digging through these patches, because they are plentiful.

 On Fridays and Sunday, a special caravan will appear near the wizard's tower.
 It usually sells unusual items, but they will be expensive.
 Sometimes, it's worth it, though.

 Every house has a trash can, which you can check by right clicking.
 Who knows, maybe you'll find something good.
 Just don't dumpster dive while other characters are around you — they will judge!

 Build Community Center Bundles

 Eventually, you'll get a little cutscene near the old Pelican City Hall.
 Once that happens, you'll unlock Community Center Bundles, which are basically quests where you're tasked with collecting a variety of items.
-These are worth doing, because they unlock new things within your game.
+These are worth doing, because they unlock new things within your game, like faster travel and new areas.
 Some bundles are season-specific, so you'll need to get cracking on them ASAP.